mehrati/Learning-C-Programming/README.md

-this example just for education porpuse
+this example just for education purpose